TonBorrell/warchest-eventbrite/README.md

 First of all I want to thank you for the opportunity to realize this assignment, I have enjoyed the process of coding object oriented code again.

-And I hope I have the opportunity to answer all the questions you may have in an interview.
+I hope I have the opportunity to answer all the questions you may have in an interview.

-Hope you enjoy the game! 🚀
+Hoping you enjoy the game! 🚀

 ## Language Decision

 Related to the language decision I have decided to go with **Python**, this is because Python is my main language and the one that I have worked the most.
-On top of that I really think that Python has a good and clear structure to work with classes and their methods.
+On top of that I really think that Python has a good and clear structure to work with classes and methods.

 ## Code Structure